seanhatton/repronim.org/content/resources/tutorials/repronim-containers.md

 ## Challenge

 Using version control and automation to execute procedures can produce re-executable and provenance-rich results, but the task can appear daunting.
-Following best-practices for file layouts (Datalad + YODA Principles) provide clear connections (via subdatasets) between the source data and the derivative data that is produced.
+Following best-practices for file layouts (DataLad + YODA Principles) provide clear connections (via subdatasets) between the source data and the derivative data that is produced.
 Additionally, utilizing `datalad run` with `repronim-containers` preserves the provenance of exactly what software versions were used and how, leaving a detailed trail for future work.

 ## Exercise